Register your office to receive a $50 credit towards your first case.

 The ultimate test of any restoration is how it performs in your patient’s mouth.
 A perfect fit is non-negotiable, as it affects everything from patient comfort to the longevity of the restoration.
 Zirconia is an excellent material choice, offering strength comparable to traditional PFM crowns, which makes it ideal for patients who clench or grind their teeth.
 Your lab partner plays a critical role in translating your digital impression into a perfectly fitting crown that requires minimal chairside adjustments.
 A lab dedicated to precision ensures that every crown and bridge case you deliver seats easily and comfortably, reinforcing your patient’s confidence in your care.

-Achieve Consistent, High-Quality Aesthetics
+Getting Consistent, High-Quality Aesthetics Every Time

 Patients want restorations that look and feel natural.
 Your ability to deliver consistently beautiful results depends heavily on your lab’s artistic and technical skills.
 Modern digital labs use advanced processes like additive manufacturing, which builds crowns layer by layer from digital designs for incredible accuracy.
 This technology, combined with expert craftsmanship, ensures that every zirconia crown has the right shade, translucency, and contour to blend seamlessly with the patient’s natural dentition.
 When you partner with a lab that prioritizes aesthetics, you can be confident that you’re providing your patients with restorations they’ll be proud to show off.
 This consistency is key to building a reputation for cosmetic excellence.